78th Training Division: Interwar period

 The division was reconstituted in the Organized Reserve on 24 June 1921, allotted to the Second Corps Area, and assigned to the XII Corps with the state of New Jersey as its home area.
 The division headquarters was organized on 1 July 1921 at 39 Whitehall Street in Manhattan, but relocated on 26 March 1924 to the Globe Indemnity Building, Washington Place, Newark, New Jersey.
 The headquarters was relocated on 25 July 1936 to the Federal Building, 1180 Raymond Boulevard in Newark and remained there until activated for World War II.
-Like the 77th Division, the initial formation of the “Lightning Division” was expedited by the enrollment of many officers who were World War I veterans of the division.
+Like the 77th Division, the initial formation of the “Lightning Division” was speeded up by the enrollment of many officers who were World War I veterans of the division.
 To maintain communications with the officers of the division, the division staff published a newsletter, the “78th Division Gazette.”
 The newsletter informed the division’s members of such things as when and where the inactive training sessions were to be held, what the division’s summer training quotas were, where the camps were to be held, and which units would be assigned to help conduct the Citizens Military Training Camps (CMTC).
 The designated mobilization and training station for the division was Camp Dix, the location where much of the 78th’s training activities occurred in the interwar years.
 The division headquarters often conducted its summer training there, and on a number of occasions, participated in CPXs at Camp Dix as well.
 The 78th Division headquarters also occasionally trained with the staffs of the 1st Division or the 1st Infantry Brigade at Camp Dix.
 In 1924, the division officers with assistance from Colonel Edward A. Shuttleworth, the division chief of staff, established Camp Silzer at Sea Girt, New Jersey, for the purposes of providing a training area for the division.
 Camp Silzer was used some summers by the division staff for command post exercises and frequently for “contact camps” by subordinate units.
 For the 1937 camp at Camp Dix, the division staff and subordinate units planned and conducted an unusual division night attack exercise in coordination with the 303rd Chemical Regiment and the 40th Engineer Battalion (Camouflage).
 As of 1937, the division was commanded by Brigadier General Perry L. Miles.